23b00t/esolang/README.md

 # esolang

-A gem for working with esoteric programming languages.
+A gem for interpreting esoteric programming languages.
+Supported at the moment: Smallfuck, Boolfuck

 ## Installation